-The provisions in this clause apply to officers stationed at certain localities in recognition of particular disadvantages associated with geographic isolation.
+Subject to the provisions in clause 30.6(c) and clause 30.9, this clause applies to officers stationed at certain localities in recognition of particular disadvantages associated with geographic isolation.

 - 30.1 The Accessibility/Remoteness Index of Australia (ARIA), compiled by the Australian Government Department of Health, is the basis on which CSIRO sites are assessed to determine eligibility for the special conditions conferred by this clause. - 30.2 According to the ARIA index, current CSIRO sites that attract the district allowances specified in clause 30.3 are: